Robert Nickelsberg/Getty Images

 - Duration of unemployment.

-The majority of credit cards charge variable interest rates tied to an index, usually the prime rate, which is about 3 percentage points above the federal funds rate.
+Most credit cards charge variable interest rates tied to the prime rate, which is about 3 percentage points above the federal funds rate.
 When the federal funds rate changes, the prime rate does as well, and credit card rates follow suit.

-"What the Federal Reserve does normally affects short-term interest rates, so that affects the rates that people pay on credit cards," Faucher says.
+"What the Federal Reserve does normally affects short-term interest rates, so that affects the rates that people pay on credit cards," PNC Financial's Faucher says.

 Hero Images/Getty Images

-If you rely on interest from certificates of deposit for income, you're probably not too happy with the Fed keeping interest rates at rock bottom.
+If you rely on interest from certificates of deposit for income, you're probably not happy that the Fed kept interest rates at rock bottom for so long.

 "Retirees want to live on the interest on their CDs," Reese says.
 "The Fed determines whether they can do that or not."